 Study design

-This is a registry-based cohort study with data being collected from the Swedish trauma registry, SweTrau, from the US national trauma data bank, NTDB and the Indian Improved Trauma Cara Outcomes TITCO.
+This is a registry-based cohort study with data from the Swedish trauma registry (SweTrau), the US national trauma data bank (NTDB) and the Towards Improved Trauma Care Outcomes in India cohort (TITCO).

 Setting

 Each dataset will be divided into samples of three; development, updating and validation samples.
 Logistic regression will be used to develop the models in the development samples.
 An estimation of the mistriage rates in the validation samples models and will be compared to it self and to the other validation sample from the other databases.
 The updating samples will be tested in different settings and compared to see how model updating affect the mistriage rates.